umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Outputting-the-Document-Type-Properties/index.md

 ---
 # Displaying the Document Type Properties

-You might have noticed that the content we've added to the homepage isn’t being displayed.
-We need to wire up the data type properties (the data fields we've created in Umbraco that the editors can edit) to the template.
+You might have noticed that the content we've added to the homepage is not being displayed.
+We need to wire up the data type properties to the template.

 Let’s look at our template and identify where the content should be displayed.

 ![Where our Data Properties Content Should be Output](images/figure-17-where-our-data-fields-go-v8.png)

-The top arrow in this image will be the "Page Title" and the bottom one will be the "Body Text", whereas the Footer is all the way at the bottom.
+The top arrow in this image is the "Page Title" and the bottom arrow is the "Body Text", whereas the Footer is all the way at the bottom.

 ## Setting the Document Type Properties

 To set the document type properties:

 1. Go to **Settings**.
-2. In the **Templating** section, select **Templates** and open the **Homepage**.
+2. In the **Templating** section, select **Templates** and open the **Homepage** template.
 3. Scroll down to the `<!-- Jumbotron, w title -->` section and highlight the text `“Welcome - UmbracoTV”`.
     ![Preparing to replace the hardcoded text with an Umbraco Page Field](images/figure-18-replace-hardcoded-text-with-umbraco-page-field-v8.png)
 4. Click **Insert** and select **Value**.